datdevboi/Luz/docs/curryN.md

     Number -> (* -> a) -> (* -> a)
 ```

-Function requires an number representing the arity of the function passed to it.
+Function requires a number representing the arity of the function passed to it and curries the provided function.

 ```
     const subtract = (a, b) => a - b;